Explorer

 What you can do in Explorer

-The Explorer lets you:
+Explorer lets you:

-- search by agent name or ID
+- search by display name, public ID, or agent ID

 How to find an agent